tkrajina/ftmpl/README.md

 ## Inserting templates

-Sometimes you need part of the templates just copied in another template.
+Sometimes you need some templates just "copied" in other templates.
 You can do that with `!#insert`.
-For example
+For example:

     !#arg a int
     Will insert something here: {{!#insert "insertion.tmpl" }}